laurenchow/Parsley/README.md

 To borrow from Wikipedia:

 Cosine similarity measures the similarity between two vectors of an inner product space that measures the cosine of the angle between them.
-The cosine of 0° is 1, and it is less than 1 for any other angle.
+The cosine of 0° is 1, and it is less than 1 for any other angle. <br>

-It is thus a judgement of orientation and not magnitude:
+It is thus a judgement of orientation and not magnitude: <br>

-•	Two vectors with the same orientation have a Cosine similarity of 1
+•	Two vectors with the same orientation have a Cosine similarity of 1 <br>
-•	Two vectors at 90° have a similarity of 0
+•	Two vectors at 90° have a similarity of 0 <br>
-•	Two vectors diametrically opposed have a similarity of -1
+•	Two vectors diametrically opposed have a similarity of -1 <br>

 Cosine similarity is particularly used in positive space, where the outcome is neatly bounded in [0,1].
 (Read more about cosine similarity <a href "http://en.wikipedia.org/wiki/Cosine_similarity"> here</a>).